 During the 1990s, an increasing number of companies, whose ultimate ownership can be traced to mainland China, have been listed in Hong Kong.
 These firms can be categorized in two groups, "H-shares" and "Red Chips".
-H-shares are firms incorporated in China, originally listed in one of the two Chinese stock exchanges (Shanghai and Shenzhen), and later cross-listed in Hong Kong.
-These companies are partially privatized state owned enterprises (SOEs), in which the state still retains majority control and appoints management.
+H-shares are firms incorporated in China, originally listed in one of the two Chinese stock exchanges (Shanghai and Shenzhen), and later cross-listed in Hong Kong.6 These companies are partially privatized state owned enterprises (SOEs), in which the state still retains majority control and appoints management.
 The directors of these firms hold few shares in the companies they manage.
 On the other hand, Red Chips are firms incorporated in Hong Kong and traded in the stock exchange of Hong Kong, whose ultimate owners are from China.

 Companies with mainland Chinese ultimate owners are of particular significance when examining potential expropriation.
 Following the handover of Hong Kong by Britain in 1997, the territory has been administered as a Special Administrative Region (SAR) of the People's Republic of China.
-It retains its own British-inspired common law legal system and independent courts, under what is called the "one country, two systems" arrangement.
-The operation of two
+It retains its own Britishinspired common law legal system and independent courts, under what is called the "one country, two systems" arrangement.7 The operation of two different legal systems creates potential opportunities for expropriation by companies who can shift assets from Hong Kong to the mainland.
+Rulings by courts in Hong Kong are not enforceable in China.
+The financial press has carried stories of cases in which assets of listed companies are alleged to have "disappeared" (often together with top executives) after being transferred across the border to China.8 We obtain a list of H-shares and Red Chips each year from the December issue of the Chinese-language newspaper Sing Tao Daily and construct respective dummy variables.

-&lt;sup>6 The first H-share was Tsingtao Brewery, which was listed in the Stock Exchange of Hong Kong in 1993.
+6 The first H-share was Tsingtao Brewery, which was listed in the Stock Exchange of Hong Kong in 1993.

-&lt;sup>7 Hong Kong's legal system is rated almost at a par with the UK and the U.S. LLSV (1998) construct an index of anti-director rights, which measures the protection afforded by law to minority shareholders against managers and controlling shareholders.
+7 Hong Kong's legal system is rated almost at a par with the UK and the U.S. LLSV (1998) construct an index of anti-director rights, which measures the protection afforded by law to minority shareholders against managers and controlling shareholders.
 Hong Kong is assigned the same score as the U.S. and the UK.
-In their index of creditor rights, Hong Kong is assigned the same score as the UK, and a higher score than the U.S. Hong Kong receives similar scores as the U.S. and the UK in the efficiency of the judicial system, the rule of law, and corruption, but different legal systems creates potential opportunities for expropriation by companies who can shift assets from Hong Kong to the mainland.
-Rulings by courts in Hong Kong are not enforceable in China.
-The financial press has carried stories of cases in which assets of listed companies are alleged to have "disappeared" (often together with top executives) after being transferred across the border to China.
-We obtain a list of H-shares and Red Chips each year from the December issue of the Chinese-language newspaper Sing Tao Daily and construct respective dummy variables.
+In their index of creditor rights, Hong Kong is assigned the same score as the U.S. and the U.S. Hong Kong receives similar scores as the U.S. and the UK in the efficiency of the judicial system, the rule of law, and corruption, but slightly lower scores for the risk of expropriation and contract repudiation.
+Accounting standards are rated almost at a par with the U.S. Dual class shares are not allowed (Fan and Wong, 2002).